 - Shallow on cargo space

 This is one of the few crossovers that feels at home on a curvy mountain road; with underpinnings derived from Infiniti's sport sedan, it drives with a poise that's almost foreign to this kind of vehicle.
 You don't need the V-8 if you want a vehicle with a lot of get-up-and-go.
 In '3.7' models, the 3.7-liter, 328-hp V-6 is shared with other Infinitis; and while it's not quite as smooth as the V-6 engines found in some other crossovers, it allows acceleration to 60 mph in the low 7.0-second range.
-So-called 5.0 models add Infiniti's 390-hp, 5.0-liter V-8 and standard all-wheel drive.
-Those models have a different feel--quite a bit heavier yet, but fast in a blistering, muscle-car sense.
-They're more than a second faster to 60 mph, plus plenty of bad-boy attitude here, but this engine's appetite for premium fuel and the more cumbersome feel overall point back to the V-6 models.
+So-called 5.0 models and their V-8 are cut from the lineup this year.
+One sore point throughout the QX70 lineup remains its thirst for premium fuel.
+EPA ratings are only acceptable, at up to 17/24 mpg.

 Despite the chunky curb weight (4,200 pounds minimum), the QX70 handles as if it's considerably lighter, and they have a sense of poise and balance on a curvy road that's better than most other SUVs and crossovers.